 Natalie Wood was a star at an early age, appearing in the 1947 holiday classic Miracle on 34th Street and Rebel Without a Cause from 1955.
 She was well known as being afraid of deep water, making her death by drowning in the Pacific Ocean in 1981 especially tragic.
-The circumstances are still murky.
+The circumstances of Natalie Wood's death remain murky.
 She was on her 60-foot yacht, anchored off California’s Catalina Island.
 On board with her were her husband Robert Wagner and fellow actor Christopher Walken (who was co-starring with Wood in a sci-fi flick at the time).

 The ship’s captain tells a story of heavy drinking and loud fighting on board that night.
 In the early hours of the morning Wagner discovered his wife was missing.
 Six hours later, her body was found floating face down.
 She had been wearing a jacket over her nightgown and socks.
 The ship’s inflatable dinghy was found washed up on rocks nearby.
 Despite a number of theories, this exact circumstances of Wood’s death have never become clear.
 In 2018, investigators officially named Robert Wagner a person of interest in Natalie Wood's death.

 2. Ramon Novarro